-Work closely with the Regulator Specialist I to ensure all documents are being collected in a timely manner and all regulatory binders are up-to-date, helping as needed.
+Work closely with the Program Manager to ensure all documents are being collected in a timely manner and all regulatory binders are up-to-date, helping as needed.

 Develop standard operating procedures as needed.

-Assist CRO in the auditing and monitoring of studies, including external sites.
+Assist in the auditing and monitoring of studies.

-Requires minimum of three (3) years of experience in academic or industry-based clinical research.
+Requires minimum of 3 years of experience in academic or industry-based clinical research.